KShebek/cbe504/main.typ

 === Apparent Activation Energy

-The intrinsic activation energy differs from the apparent activation energy in that the latter may represent the kinetics of many constituent reactions, as depicted in #ref(<fig:apparent_activation>).
+The intrinsic activation energy differs from the apparent activation energy in that the latter may represent the kinetics of many constituent reactions.
-#figure(
-image("figures/apparent_activation.png", width: 50%),
-  caption: [Potential energy diagram highlighting how the apparent activation energy, $E_"app"$, accounts for the kinetics of multiple underlying processes that collectively make up a non-elementary reaction.]
-)<fig:apparent_activation>

 The linearized form of the Arrhenius equation is so widely used that the definition of the apparent activation energy is generally derived from this functional form by taking the partial derivative with respect to temperature:
 $ ln(k_"app") &= - E_"app"/R (1/T) + ln(A_"app") $
 $ (diff ln(k_"app"))/(diff T) &= -E_"app"/R (diff (1/T))/(diff T) $<eq:apparent_e_a_pre>